 The parties separated in February 2014 after almost eight years of marriage.
 After the wife filed a claim for divorce, spousal support and division of property, the parties engaged in settlement negotiations.
 The parties entered into settlement discussions before the trial of their family law action.

 The wife’s counsel agreed to the husband’s propositions with minor clarifications and the husband’s counsel confirmed that the matter had settled.
 The husband’s counsel drafted a final order reflecting the terms of an alleged agreement, but the wife objected to various aspects and it was never filed.

 The wife subsequently said there was no enforceable agreement because it was never formalized, or, in the alternative, the husband had repudiated the agreement through his post-agreement statements or conduct.
 The husband sought a declaration that the agreement was binding and the chambers judge held that it was.
 On appeal, the wife argued that the judge erred by concluding the parties had an enforceable agreement, or, if there was an enforceable agreement, in finding the husband had not repudiated it.

 Vancouver Family Settlement Agreement Lawyers – The Law

 The central issue on appeal is whether the parties reached a binding agreement in their divorce action and if so, whether the Respondent husband repudiated that agreement.
 The Honorable Chief Justice Bauman, the Honorable Mr. Justice Hunter and the Honorable Madam Justice Mackenzie dismissed the wife’s appeal.
 The B.C.
-Court of Appeal found that the parties did not intend to require formalization of agreement as condition of its enforceability, the trial judge did not err in finding parties agreed on all essential terms of the settlement agreement and the husband neither expressly nor implicitly repudiated contract.
+Court of Appeal found that the parties did not intend to require formalization of agreement as a condition of its enforceability, the trial judge did not err in finding parties agreed on all essential terms of the settlement agreement and the husband neither expressly nor an implicitly repudiated contract.